Hidden-Hills/Aegis-Project/README.md

 The actual "Web App" which the end company would've used to interact with the camera embedded software is made with ReactJS.

-The API is made with Django, using MongoDB.
+The API is made with Django, using MongoDB for the database.

 Feel free to contribute and ask questions.